YangDai2003/Kori/README.md

       _OpenAI_, _Anthropic_, and _DeepSeek_ using your own API keys.
     * Flexibly use self-hosted models (e.g., _Ollama_, _LMStudio_) by configuring the base URL.
     * All AI features are entirely optional. **You can completely disable all AI functionalities**.

+### Advanced Capabilities:

+- **Note SideSheet**: Automatically generates a **note outline** based on heading levels, allowing you to click and scroll to the corresponding section.
+Displays **word count, line count, and more ** at a glance.
+- **Find and replace**: The note is too long and you can't find the location of a certain text?
+Want to modify it in batches but it's too annoying to edit one by one?
+Try this feature.
+- **Note Templates:** Insert notes from the "Templates" folder as templates, with automatic date and time formatting.
+- **Local Image, Video and Audio Support:** Directly import local images, videos and audio from the device into notes, with in-app preview.

+### Additional Features:

+- **Accept Shared Text:** The app can directly receive text shared from other applications and create a new note with it.
+- **Directly Open Documents:** The app can be selected as handler for various text document types ( such as .txt, .md, and .html), allowing them to be opened directly and converted into notes.
+- **Export Options:** Notes can be exported in various formats, including TXT, Markdown, PDF, and HTML, for versatile sharing and usage.
+- **Material 3 Expressive Design:** Adheres to Material Design 3 Expressive guidelines for a modern and cohesive user interface.
+- **Comprehensive Mouse and Keyboard Support:** The app has been thoroughly adapted for seamless interaction with mice and external physical keyboards.
+- **Responsive Design:** Optimized for various screen sizes and device orientations.

 ## 🌎 Translations